grassrootseconomics/org-website/content/blog/use-cases.rst

-	*'Braiding the Rope' is the term we use for the process of bringing people into the network.
-People in the community learn from each other and begin to trade with each-other and bring in other traders from their daily life which causes the network to organically grow.
-Witnessing this organic growth recorded on the blockchain is amazing.*

-'Braiding the Rope' is the term we use for the process of bringing people into the network.
+**'Braiding the Rope'** is the term we use for the process of bringing people into the network.
 People in the community learn from each other and begin to trade with each-other and bring in other traders from their daily life which causes the network to organically grow.
 Witnessing this organic growth recorded on the blockchain is amazing.